tomprogramuje/Veeam_task/README.md

 ﻿# Veeam_task
-My take on the applicable test task I was given by Veeam after applying for Junior Developer in QA
+My take on the applicable test task I was given by Veeam while applying for Junior Developer in QA

 Test Task was descripted as follows:
 Please implement a program that synchronizes two folders: source and